FreeTrav/psPILOT/psPILOT.md

 `«filename»`: Filenames are system-dependent as to syntax and allowable characters; psPILOT makes no effort to validate the existence of a file or the syntax of its name.
 Filenames may be stored in string variables, and the variable passed to PILOT statements that expect a `«filename»`.

 `«label»`: A label is an alphanumeric string prefixed by `*`.
 In psPILOT, the label must be the only thing on the program line; the Standard allows it to be followed by whitespace and any PILOT command.

+### Statement Structure

+A PILOT statement consists of one or more letters identifying the specific operation to be performed, followed optionally by `Y`, `N`, or a conditional expression in parentheses, followed by a colon `:`, followed by one or more operands which may or may not be optional, depending on the statement.
+In EBNF,

+`«statement»::=«command-letters»["Y"|"N"|(«conditional-expression»)]:[«operands»]`

+The `«command-letters»` are described below.

 ### Core Statements